Natural Resources

 Hydrological functions

-Soils in forests have well developed structure, which is maintained by many factors of the forest environment.
-The surface of the soil is protected from raindrop impact by the forest canopy and the surface organic layers (Carmean, 1957), infiltration is generally good and runoff is low.
+Soils in forests have a well-developed structure, which is maintained by many factors of the forest environment.
+The surface of the soil is protected from raindrop impact by the forest canopy and the surface organic layers (Carmean, 1957).
+Infiltration is generally good and runoff is low.

 Unlike the short-term effect of most forestry practices, conversion of forest land to pasture or lawn (urban use) can result in higher bulk densities and lower infiltration rates and water holding capacities in soils, which can be attributed to higher compaction associated with land management practices (Price et al., 2010).
-This leads to increased runoff and can negatively influence water quality.
 Good pasture management can reduce negative effects to some extent and should always be employed to protect soil and water quality wherever possible.

 Recreational uses

-Most of site is under private ownership so public recreation opportunities are limited.
-However, some of the western part of the Conasauga Ranger District (Chattahoochee-Oconee National Forest) falls within this ecological site.
-The opportunities there include bicycling, camping and cabins, hiking, horse riding, nature viewing, off-highway vehicle riding, picnicking, and scenic driving.
+Most of the site is under private ownership, so public recreation opportunities are limited.
+However, some of the western part of the Conasauga Ranger District (Chattahoochee-Oconee National Forest) is in this ecological site.
+Recreational opportunities include bicycling, camping, hiking, horseback riding, nature viewing, off-highway vehicle riding, picnicking, and scenic driving.

-Similar opportunities can be found on smaller parcels of land owned by the Tennessee Valley Authority.
-A few of their Small Wild Areas (SWAs) on this ecological site have hiking trails and scenic overlooks.
+Similar opportunities are available on smaller parcels of land owned by the Tennessee Valley Authority.
+A few of their Small Wild Areas on this ecological site have hiking trails and scenic overlooks.
 Norris Dam State Park and Norris Watershed have recreational opportunities on this site as well.
 Most of these areas are forested.

 Wood products

-This ecological site is dominated by forests in varying stages of succession.
-Most forestland is held by small, private landowners.
+Forests in varying stages of succession dominate this ecological site.
+Small, private landowners own most of the forestland on this site.
 Only a small extent of this ecological site occurs on public land.
 Important wood products include hardwood sawlogs (red oak, white oak, ash, tuliptree, walnut, cherry, sugar maple, and hickory), crosstie logs, hickory handle logs, white oak stave logs, hardwood pulpwood, softwood logs and veneer logs (Tennessee Forest Products Bulletin, 2013).

 Other information